2020 Federal Standard of Excellence

 - MCC’s Disclosure Review Board ensures that data collected from surveys and other research activities is made public according to relevant laws and ethical standards that protect research participants, while recognizing the potential value of the data to the public.
 The board is responsible for: reviewing and approving procedures for the release of data products to the public; reviewing and approving data files for disclosure; ensuring de-identification procedures adhere to legal and ethical standards for the protection of research participants; and initiating and coordinating any necessary research related to disclosure risk potential in individual, household, and enterprise-level survey microdata on MCC’s beneficiaries.

 - The Microdata Evaluation Guidelines inform MCC staff and contractors, as well as other partners, on how to store, manage, and disseminate evaluation-related microdata.
 This microdata is distinct from other data MCC disseminates because it typically includes personally identifiable information and sensitive data as required for the independent evaluations.
 With this in mind, MCC’s Guidelines govern how to manage three competing objectives: share data for verification and replication of the independent evaluations, share data to maximize usability and learning, and protect the privacy and confidentiality of evaluation participants.
 These Guidelines were established in 2013 and updated in January 2017.
 Following these Guidelines, MCC has publicly released 76 de-identified, public use, microdata files for its evaluations.
 MCC’s experience with developing and implementing this rigorous process for data management and dissemination while protecting human subjects throughout the evaluation life cycle is detailed in Opening Up Evaluation Microdata: Balancing Risks and Benefits of Research Transparency.
+MCC is committed to ensuring transparent, reproducible, and ethical data and documentation and seeks to further encourage data use through a new MCC Evidence Platform.

 5.5 Did the agency provide assistance to city, county, and/or state governments, and/or other grantees on accessing the agency’s datasets while protecting privacy?

 - Both MCC and its partner in-country teams produce and provide data that is continuously updated and accessed.
 MCC’s website is routinely updated with the most recent information, and in-country teams are required to do the same on their respective websites.
 As such, all MCC program data is publicly available on MCC’s website and individual MCA websites for use by MCC country partners, in addition to other stakeholder groups.
-As a part of each country program, MCC provides resources to ensure data and evidence are continually collected, captured, and accessed.
+As a part of each country’s program, MCC provides resources to ensure data and evidence are continually collected, captured, and accessed.
 In addition, each project’s evaluation has an Evaluation Brief that distills key learning from MCC-commissioned independent evaluations.
 Select Evaluation Briefs have been posted in local languages, including Mongolian, Georgian, French, and Romanian, to better facilitate use by country partners.

 - MCC also has a partnership with the President’s Emergency Plan for AIDS Relief (PEPFAR), referred to as the Data Collaboratives for Local Impact (DCLI).
 This partnership is improving the use of data analysis for decision-making within PEPFAR and MCC partner countries by working toward evidence-based programs to address challenges in HIV/AIDS and health, empowerment of women and youth, and sustainable economic growth.
 Data-driven priority setting and insights gathered by citizen-generated data and community mapping initiatives contribute to improved allocation of resources in target communities to address local priorities, such as job creation, access to services, and reduced gender-based violence.
 DCLI continues to inform and improve the capabilities of PEPFAR activities through projects such as the Tanzania Data Lab, which has trained nearly 700 individuals, nearly 50% of whom are women, and has hosted a one-of-a-kind “Data Festival.”
-Recently, the Lab has announced a partnership with the University of Virginia Data Science Institute and catalyzed launching of the first Masters in Data Science in East Africa, in partnership with the University of Dar es Salaam.
+Recently, the Lab has announced a partnership with the University of Virginia Data Science Institute and catalyzed the launching of the first Masters in Data Science in East Africa, in partnership with the University of Dar es Salaam.

 Common Evidence Standards / What Works Designations

-Did the agency use a common evidence framework, guidelines, or standards to inform its research and funding purposes; did that framework prioritize rigorous research and evaluation methods; and did the agency disseminate and promote the use of evidence-based interventions through a user-friendly tool in FY19?
+Did the agency use a common evidence framework, guidelines, or standards to inform its research and funding purposes; did that framework prioritize rigorous research and evaluation methods; and did the agency disseminate and promote the use of evidence-based interventions through a user-friendly tool in FY20?
 (Example: What Works Clearinghouses)

 6.1 Did the agency have a common evidence framework for research and evaluation purposes?

 - For each investment, MCC’s Economic Analysis (EA) division undertakes a Constraints Analysis to determine the binding constraints to economic growth in a country.
 To determine the individual projects in which MCC will invest in a given sector, MCC’s EA division combines root cause analysis with a cost-benefit analysis.
 The results of these analyses allow MCC to determine which investments will yield the greatest development impact and return on MCC’s investment.
-Every investment also has its own set of indicators for monitoring during the lifecycle of the investment and an evaluation plan for determining the results and impact of a given investment.
+Every investment also has its own set of indicators as well as standard, agency-wide sector indicators for monitoring during the lifecycle of the investment and an evaluation plan for determining the results and impact of a given investment.
 MCC’s Policy for Monitoring and Evaluation details MCC’s evidence-based research and evaluation framework.
-Per the Policy, each completed evaluation requires a summary of findings, now called the Evaluation Brief, to summarize the key components, results, and lessons learned of the evaluation.
+Per the Policy, each completed evaluation requires a summary of findings, now called the Evaluation Brief, to summarize the key components, results, and lessons learned from the evaluation.
 Evidence from previous MCC programming is considered during the development of new programs.
 Per the Policy, “monitoring and evaluation evidence and processes should be of the highest practical quality.
 They should be as rigorous as practical and affordable.
 Evidence and practices should be impartial.
 The expertise and independence of evaluators and monitoring managers should result in credible evidence.
 Evaluation methods should be selected that best match the evaluation questions to be answered.
 Indicators should be limited in number to include the most crucial indicators.
 Both successes and failures must be reported.”

 6.2 Did the agency have a common evidence framework for funding decisions?

 - MCC uses a rigorous evidence framework to make every decision along the investment chain, from country partner eligibility to sector selection to project choices.
 MCC uses evidence-based selection criteria, generated by independent, objective third parties, to select countries for grant awards.
-To be eligible for selection, World Bank-designated low- and lower-middle-income countries must first pass the MCC 2019 Scorecard – a collection of 20 independent, third-party indicators that objectively measure a country’s policy performance in the areas of economic freedom, investing in people, and ruling justly.
-An in-depth description of the country selection procedure can be found in the annual Selection Criteria and Methodology report.
+To be eligible for selection, World Bank-designated low- and lower-middle-income countries must first pass the MCC – a collection of 20 independent, third-party indicators that objectively measure a country’s policy performance in the areas of economic freedom, investing in people, and ruling justly.
+An in-depth description of the country selection procedure can be found in the annual report.

 6.3 Did the agency have a user friendly tool that disseminated information on rigorously evaluated, evidence-based solutions (programs, interventions, practices, etc.) including information on what works where, for whom, and under what conditions?